1lucascq/todo-kadince/README.md

 # Kadince Personal Task Manager

-This is a React Task List Assignment project made as part of the evaluation for a Fullstack Software Engineer at Kadince.
+This is a React Task List Assignment project, created as part of the evaluation for a Fullstack Software Engineer position at Kadince.
 The project includes Jest and Tailwind CSS as dependencies.

 ## Project Structure